premraghvani/airline-video-streaming/API-REFERENCE.md

 | /plyr.css | text/css | The CSS for Plyr, the video player display |
 | /plyr.js | text/javascript | The JavaScript for Plyr, the video player display |

-### All other services
+### All other API services

-Please assume that all of these have a `Content-Type` of `application/json` unless otherwise specified.
+Please assume that all of these have a `Content-Type` of `application/json` request body and response body, unless otherwise specified.
 Please note these APIs will be in further detail below.

 | Endpoint | Method | Description |
 | --- | --- | --- |